storj/docs/app/dcs/third-party-tools/cyberduck/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/xOlk_1dXj-ODMpTIn-37o_image.png)

-To configure **Storj DCS** as the decentralized cloud storage network target, you’ll need to generate Storj credentials.
+To configure **Storj** as the decentralized cloud storage network target, you’ll need to generate Storj credentials.

 ### Using CyberDuck with Storj - macOS

 Once the download is complete, you'll be able to open the CyberDuck client.
-By selecting the **+** button in the bottom left-hand corner of the client, you'll be able to add a connection bookmark, facilitating the connection between CyberDuck and Storj DCS.
-Select **Storj DCS** from the drop-down.
+By selecting the **+** button in the bottom left-hand corner of the client, you'll be able to add a connection bookmark, facilitating the connection between CyberDuck and Storj.
+Select **Storj** from the drop-down.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/MJ-vjelgQGnchg9zxFu7J_image.png)